• Skip to primary navigation

 Watermelons for pickup | Aquaganix Depot

-We are growing Crimson Sweet watermelons this summer and early fall for pickup.
-They are ripening at different rates, so contact us for availability.
+We are growing 3 varieties (Sugar Baby, Crimson Sweet, Jubilee) this summer and early Fall for watermelon pickup.
+They are ripening at different rates, so contact us for availability of specific varieties.
 We guarantee ripeness of your melon.
 We will replace or refund your purchase if your melon is not ripe.

 You can pick up your watermelons at 3 different locations: